lifeodyssey/Seichijunrei-bot/README.md

 - **Bangumi** (bangumi.tv) – Anime metadata and subject information
 - **Anitabi** (api.anitabi.cn) – 聖地巡礼 location database
 - **Google Gemini 2.0 Flash** – LLM for intelligent point selection and conversational AI

 ---

+## TODO / Roadmap

+The following items are planned or partially implemented and tracked here instead of being documented as completed features:

+- **Google Maps integration**
+  - Use the existing Google Maps client more deeply to fetch real route/directions data and surface Google Maps links or snippets alongside the LLM-planned route.

+- **PDF / document export**
+  - Reintroduce a lightweight, template-based PDF or document generator that can turn a planned route into a printable guide, without bloating the core agent.

+- **Weather integration**
+  - Add an optional weather lookup step that annotates the planned day-trip with basic forecast info and suggestions (e.g., bring umbrella, temperature range).

+- **Deeper multilingual support**
+  - Extend the current zh-CN/en/ja chat experience to additional outputs (for example, future map or document generation features).

+- **Route planning enhancements**
+  - Replace the heuristic `SimpleRoutePlanner` with a more realistic planner that leverages transit/walking directions APIs while keeping ADK tool boundaries clean.

+- **Persistent session storage**
+  - Add an optional Redis/Cloud-backed `SessionService` for long-lived user sessions beyond the current in-memory implementation.

+---